Tonawanda (town), New York: Education

+Tonawonda Town is mostly located in Kenmore-Tonawanda Union Free School District, while a portion is in Sweet Home Central School District.

-Tonawanda has two public high schools: Kenmore West Senior High School and Kenmore East High School.
+Tonawanda has two public high schools, both in the Kenmore-Tonawanda UFSD: Kenmore West Senior High School and Kenmore East High School.

 The town is also home to St. Joseph's Collegiate Institute, Mount Saint Mary Academy, and Cardinal O'Hara High School.

+St. Francis of Assisi School closed in 2014.
+In January 2014 it had 19 employees and 152 students.